zkstewart/BINge/README.md

 ```
 # Download this repository [making sure you have prerequisite Python packages]
 git clone https://github.com/zkstewart/BINge.git
+cd BINge
+git submodule update --init --recursive

+# Initialise a directory with query files and target genomes for clustering
+python BINge.py initialise -d /location/of/working/directory \
+    -ix /location/of/transcriptome1.fasta \ # mRNA or CDS
+    -ig /location/of/annotation1.gff3,/location/of/annotation1.fasta \ # extracts mRNA/CDS/protein sequences automatically
+    -t /location/of/genome1.gff3,/location/of/genome1.fasta \ # .gff3 file optional for 'pre-seeding'
+    --threads 8

+# Cluster all sequences within the initialised directory
+python BINge.py cluster -d /location/of/working/directory \
+    --threads 8

+## Further steps for filtering or DGE analysis follow:

-# Cluster transcriptome sequences against a reference genome
+# BLAST sequences against a database
-python BINge/BINge.py -i /location/of/transcriptome1.fasta -g /location/of/genome1.fasta -o /location/to/write/outputs
+python BINge_post.py blast -d /location/of/working/directory \
+    -t /location/of/database.fasta \ # ideally a UniRef## sequence file
+    -s protein \ # or 'nucleotide' depending on the database molecule type
+    --threads 8

-# Cluster an assortment of input sequences against a reference genome
+# Salmon quantification of sequences
-python BINge/BINge.py -i /location/of/transcriptome1.fasta /location/of/transcriptome2.fasta /location/of/genome1.fasta,/location/of/genome1.gff3 /location/of/genemodels.fasta \
-    -g /location/of/genome1.fasta \
-    -o /location/to/write/outputs
-# Cluster sequences against multiple reference genomes with or without annotations
+python BINge_post.py salmon -d /location/of/working/directory \
+    -r /location/of/reads -s .fq.gz \ # or '.fastq.gz' or '.fq' etc.
+    --threads 8

+# Filter sequence clusters that are low-quality
+python BINge_post filter -d /location/of/working/directory \
+    --useBLAST \ # optional, only if you ran 'BINge_post.py blast'
+    --useSalmon \ # optional, only if you ran 'BINge_post.py salmon'
+    --readLength 150 # only used if '--useSalmon' is also provided

+# Generate R script to streamline data loading and subsequent DESeq2 DGE analysis
+python BINge_post dge -d /location/of/working/directory

+# Pick representative sequences for each cluster
+python BINge_post representatives -d /location/of/working/directory \
+    --useGFF3 \ # optional, prioritises sequences in a GFF3 given to -ig or -t
+    --useBLAST --useSalmon # optional, only if you ran the BINge_post.py functions

+# Generate an annotation table for downstream investigations
-python BINge/BINge.py -i /location/of/transcriptome1.fasta \
+python BINge_post.py annotate -d /location/of/working/directory \
-    -g /location/of/genome1.fasta /location/of/genome2.fasta,/location/of/genome2.gff3 \
-    -o /location/to/write/outputs

-# Other parameters to include during clustering [for MMseqs2 OR CD-HIT clustering of unbinned sequences]
-python BINge/BINge.py -i <...> -g <...> -o <...> --threads 8 --clusterer mmseqs-cascade --mmseqs /location/of/mmseqs/bin
-python BINge/BINge.py -i <...> -g <...> -o <...> --threads 8 --clusterer cd-hit --cdhit /location/of/cd-hit/bin
+    -id /location/of/idmapping_selected.tab \ # UniProtKB download file
+    -io /location/of/go.obo # gene ontology in OBO format

+#
 ```

 # Introduction
 ## Reason for BINge existing
-BINge (**Bin** **G**enes for **E**xpression analyses) is a sequence clustering program which aims to group alternative isoforms, orthologs, and paralogs into sequence clusters.
+BINge (**Bin** **G**enes for **E**xpression analyses) is a sequence clustering script which aims to group alternative isoforms, orthologs, and paralogs into sequence clusters.
-Its algorithm is capable of doing this accurately while receiving multiple species' sequences as input, a feat that currently existing clustering programs cannot achieve.
+Its algorithm can do this accurately while receiving multiple species' sequences as input, a feat that currently existing clustering programs cannot achieve.
 In doing so, BINge enables differential gene expression analyses to take place that compare one or many species in a way that minimises biases associated with:
 - Data mappability (e.g., reads from species A not aligning optimally to sequence models derived from species B), and
 - Ortholog sequence length (e.g., a gene in species A may be longer than the ortholog in species B which means, at an equal sequencing depth and amount of expression, we might expect more reads to be sequenced from species A's ortholog)

 The solution to these biases is to not just map to a single species' reference models - we should map to all species' sequences.
 This way, we allow the reads from species A to align optimally to its own sequences, and so on.
-Then we can tally the amount of alignments made to all the sequences in a cluster after they've been quantified taking sequence length bias into account.
+Then we can tally the number of alignments made to all the sequences in a cluster after they've been quantified taking sequence length bias into account.

 ## What does BINge actually do?
 BINge automates the alignment of the input sequences against the genome sequences using GMAP.
 A **_bin_** will be positioned along the genome where these sequences align, or where a gene has been annotated onto the